Abisoyesam/Deep-Learning-With-TensorFlow/README.md

     * Making prediction with a model(using pattern)
     * Evaluating model predictions, Saving and loading models
     * Using trained model to make prediciton on custom data.

+## Tensor Fundamentals
+Click <a href="./01 - Fundamentals/README.md">here</a> to read the documentation.
+Topic covered are: